Booking Terms and Conditions

-Under UK Law, you may have rights in some circumstances to refunds and/or compensation from the airline in cases of denied boarding, cancellation or delay to flights.
-Full details of these rights will be publicised at EU and UK airports and will also be available from airlines.
-If the airline does not comply with these rules you should complain to the Civil Aviation Authority at www.caa.co.uk/passengers.
+Under UK Law (including retained EU laws applicable in the UK), you may have rights in some circumstances to refunds and/or compensation from the airline in cases of denied boarding, cancellation or delay to flights.
+Full details of these rights will be publicised at UK airports and will also be available from airlines.
+If the airline does not comply with these rules you should complain to the Civil Aviation Authority at www.caa.co.uk/passengers .
 Reimbursement in such cases is the responsibility of the airline and will not automatically entitle you to a refund of your holiday price from us.
 If, for any reason, you do not claim against the airline and make a claim for compensation from us, you must, at the time of payment of any compensation to you, make a complete assignment to us of the rights you have against the airline in relation to the claim that gives rise to that compensation payment.
 A delay or cancellation to your flight does not automatically entitle you to cancel any other arrangements even where those arrangements have been made in conjunction with your flight.

 We cannot accept liability for any delay which is due to any of the reasons set out in clause 15 of these booking conditions (which includes the behaviour of any passenger(s) on any flight who, for example, fails to check in or board on time).